 What is my Internet Protocol (IP) Address?

-There are web sites that will tell you what IP address your computer is broadcasting.
+There are web sites that will tell you which IP address your computer is broadcasting.
 Please contact your IT department to find out your complete IP address range.

-http://www.whatismyip.com.
-(This URL represents a web site that will tell you what IP address you are broadcasting from.)
+http://widgets.ebscohost.com/prod/common/php/check-my-ip.php (This URL will tell you which IP address you are broadcasting from.)

-http://search.ebscohost.com/testauth.aspx.
-(This URL links to the EBSCO authentication troubleshooting web page.)
-Detected IP Address indicates what IP address you are broadcasting from and whether it is registered as a means of authentication under an account.
+http://search.ebscohost.com/testauth.aspx (This URL links to the EBSCO authentication troubleshooting web page.)
+Detected IP Address indicates which IP address you are broadcasting from and whether it is registered as a means of authentication under an account.

 Internal IPs cannot be registered as a means of authentication because they are for internal use only.
 Known internal ranges include:

 What is the format of an IP address?